New Moon on

 Moon after ascending node

-1 day after ascending node on 30 July 2019 at 17:02 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 12 August 2019 at 14:45 in ♑ Capricorn.
+1 day after ascending node on 30 July 2019 at 17:02 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 12 August 2019 at 14:45 in ♑ Capricorn.

 Moon after northern standstill

-2 days since the previous standstill on 30 July 2019 at 08:10 in ♋ Cancer when the Moon has reached North declination of ∠22.384°, the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-22.399° at the point of next southern standstill on 12 August 2019 at 04:28 in ♑ Capricorn.
+2 days since the last northern standstill on 30 July 2019 at 08:10 in ♋ Cancer when the Moon has reached North declination of ∠22.384° the lunar orbit is extending southward over the next 10 days to face maximum declination of ∠-22.399° at the point of next southern standstill on 12 August 2019 at 04:28 in ♑ Capricorn.

 Sun-Moon-Earth syzygy